 Modern House Number Planter from A Beautiful Mess // Add a bit of greenery to your doorstep with a DIY house sign that doubles as a planter.

-Waterfall Countertop from Vintage Revivals // A beautiful wooden waterfall countertop disguises the appliances and provides table space for sorting, separating and folding laundry.
+Waterfall Countertop from Vintage Revivals // A beautiful wooden waterfall countertop disguises appliances and provides table space for sorting, separating, and folding laundry.
 Bonus: Vintage Revivals was able to pull their countertop together while spending less than $90!

 Vintage Rug Stair Runner from Wit & Delight // Guests are always shocked to learn I constructed this vintage stair runner in the entryway of my home myself.
-Truth is, to this day, I still haven’t seen one in stores that I like better.
-That’s the beauty of DIY, you’re given the freedom to design something exactly the way you like.
+The truth is, to this day, I still haven’t seen one in stores that I like better.
+That’s the beauty of DIY: You’re given the freedom to design something exactly the way you like.

 BY Kate Arends - March 30, 2018